 Make the Most of Your Training Budget

 But do you know the result of this mindset?
 It can create a reactionary culture of supervisors that wait to act until something negative happens.
-It can result in employees learning to take action after something is a problem, instead of planning to eliminate it.
+Or it can result in employees learning to take action after something is a problem, instead of planning to eliminate it.
 It can create misalignment in your company’s goals, take away from employee engagement, and bring about a culture you’re not exactly happy about.

 A comprehensive training plan and training budget should be viewed as an investment…not just as an expense.
 Employee training doesn’t have to be cost prohibitive.
 And it can provide a measurable return on investment that not only justifies, but validates the expense.

 People are more likely to participate fully if they know there is a direct or indirect benefit to them.
 It could be a reduction in stress, the ability to get more done in less time, or a better relationship with coworkers.

 It’s so easy to create the feeling that an employee is in training as a “punishment,” or because he/she is doing something “wrong.”
 But that’s not what training is for.
 It’s to develop people.
 In addition, if one level of employees experience a training session without the involvement of their supervisors, it gives them an excuse to undermine the training.
 It ends up resulting in statements like, “Why should I have to do it when my supervisor doesn’t?”

 When you determine what your goal is, discuss how you’re going to measure it.
 Reputable training companies can help you determine ways to gauge success.
 It may be tangible—production rates or intangible—employee morale, but it should have an outcome measure.

-- Determine what will keep it going.
 A training plan should include a way to keep the saw sharp.
 Even the most motivated, highly skilled employees need refreshers to maintain proficiency.
 Employee development plans and an effective training strategy can help ensure productivity stays high.
 Studies show that the long-term benefits of training will fade if trainees are not engaged in the material or not being held accountable in a consistent way.
 We’ve all heard the term “use it or lose it.”
 That couldn’t be more accurate in this situation, and the effort and capital expended on employee development can become lost if, over time, the expectation goes away.

 Face-to-face sessions are still considered to be the most effective.
-And a progressive training company should be able to offer that in multiple locations, or provide web conferencing or teleconference training to support staff in distant locations to make the best use of time and money.
+And a progressive training company should be able to offer that in multiple locations or provide web conferencing or teleconference training to support staff in distant locations to make the best use of time and money.

 Properly managed, it can provide some of the best ROI in your business.
 For most businesses, labor costs make up a large portion of the budget.
 Don’t let this valuable asset depreciate because you failed to provide proper maintenance.Having a functional training budget is a critical component to your corporate strategy.
 Click To Tweet